Daniel W. Dietrich II Young Alumni Fund

-All alumni who graduated from Curtis in 2011 or later and residing anywhere in the world are eligible to apply.
+All alumni who graduated from Curtis in 2012 or later are eligible to apply.
+Applicants may reside anywhere in the world.

 The following alumni are excluded from eligibility: (a) current part- or full-time employees of the Curtis Institute of Music, including current faculty, (b) any graduate of a Curtis program who is currently enrolled in another Curtis program, and (c) any alumni serving on the review panel.

 Alumni can apply by visiting curtisinstitute.grantplatform.com which is Curtis’s page on a third-party website called Good Grants (formerly called Award Force).
 If you’ve used Good Grants or Award Force before and have an existing account, you will need to enter your login credentials.
 If this is your first time using Good Grants, you will need to create a new account.
 If you have any technical issues on Good Grants, such as questions related to password retrieval, confirming receipt of applications, or revising submitted applications, please contact email@example.com.

 Applicants will be asked to provide the following information.

 - Personal information to verify alumni status (name, name while at Curtis, date of birth)

 - Contact information and preferences (mailing address, e-mail, phone)